Picovoice/picovoice/demo/rust/README.md

 ### Microphone Demo

-It opens an audio stream from a microphone and detects utterances of a give wake word(s).
+The microphone demo opens an audio stream from a microphone and detects utterances of a give wake word(s).
 The following processes incoming audio from the microphone for instances of the wake phrase defined in the file  passed to the `--keyword_path` argument and then infers the follow-on spoken command using the context defined by the file passed to the `--context_path` argument.
 Upon completion of the spoken command inference it resumes wake word detection.